How to Become a Truck Driver: 5 Steps to Your CDL

 Learning how to become a truck driver can be your first step toward a career in one of today's most essential and fastest-growing industries.
 More people than ever rely on online shopping, which has been especially valuable throughout the pandemic.
 And with the truck driver shortage in recent years reaching a record high, it's no wonder so many trucking companies are hiring.

 Worker shortages have also driven up truck driver salaries, and as companies scramble to find employees, many are offering higher pay as an incentive.
-May 2021 data from the U.S. Bureau of Labor Statistics states that the median pay for truck drivers was $48,310 per year.* However, the driver shortage has increased since this data was collected, and so have the reports of significantly increased salaries.
+May 2023 data from the U.S. Bureau of Labor Statistics states that the median pay for truck drivers was $54,320 per year.

 If you are interested in joining this essential industry, take a few minutes to learn how to become a truck driver.
 From enrolling in truck driving school to getting your commercial driver's license, here's what you need to know to get started.